 Pupil Progress Meetings are held each term.
 This is a meeting where the class teacher meets with the Head teacher and senior leaders to discuss the progress of the pupils in their class.
 This shared discussion may highlight any potential problems in order for further support to be planned.
 Staff regularly track pupil progress through teacher assessment, formal assessment and pupil progress meetings.
 Children who are not making progress at a rate expected are identified and then given support to try to catch up.
 Interventions are tracked and monitored.
 If a child still appears to need extra support they are referred to the Pupil Support Team (PST).
-The PST is made up of the acting Head teacher – Miss Strachan, SENDCO – Miss Thurston, Pupil Family Support Worker (PFSW) – Mrs Helm and the Teacher in charge of English as an Additional Language – Mrs Jhass.
+The PST is made up of the Head teacher – Miss Strachan, SENDCO – Mrs Wilson, Pupil Family Support Worker (PFSW) – Mrs Helm and the Teacher in charge of English as an Additional Language – Mrs Jhass.
 It is then decided how the pupils needs might best be met and a decision is made for further assessment or referral to an outside agency if this is needed.
 If you suspect that your child may have a special educational need please discuss your concerns with your child’s class teacher or one of the pupil support team.

 How will school staff support my child?

 We have many ways of supporting children within our school.
 The first and expected level of support always happens in the classroom through quality first teaching.
 The level of support needed then increases to short term interventions for a specific need to long term support and / or the support of outside agencies.
 For a detailed overview of the support given please click on the link to our school overview of provision.

 How will the curriculum be matched to my child’s needs?